keboola/developers-docs/extend/docker/tutorial/howto.md

     && instruction2
 {% endhighlight %}

-- When you refer to files on the internet make sure that they are available publicly, so that the image can be rebuilt by a docker registry.
+- When you refer to files on the Internet, make sure they are available publicly, so that the image can be rebuilt by a Docker registry.
-- Be careful about storing private things in the image (like credentials or keys), they will remain in the image unless you delete them.
+- Be careful about storing private things in the image (like credentials or keys); they will remain in the image unless you delete them.
 - Be sure to delete temporary files, as they bloat the image.
 That's why we add `yum clean all` everywhere.
 - Consult